Pyxtrick/StreamingApp/README.md

 ### Prerequisites

+Backend
-For .net 7 "Visual Studio 2022" or higher is needed to run the Backend
+For .net 8 "Visual Studio 2022" or higher is needed to run the Backend

-### Installation
+Frontend
+npm version 20.12.2 is used.

-## Usage
+## Installation

 ### Backend

+Use Visual Studio 2022

+DB will automatically be created / updated but no data will be added.
+NSwag will automatically create "api.service.ts" when backend is started.

+Manage User secrets and add "ClientId" and "ClientSecret" for Connecting it with Twitch

 ### Frontend

+run "npm install" and start Frontend by "npm run start"

+backend Needs to be run with "Visual Studio" no run backend from frontend implemented jet.

 ## Roadmap